rskbansal/ERC_SwarmBots/README.md

 # ERC_SwarmBots
 Repository for Project SwarmBots by ERC
+You are expected to have [Ubuntu Focal (20.04)](https://releases.ubuntu.com/focal/) for smooth functioning of ROS
+We will be using the ***ROS Noetic Ninjemys*** for our project
 ## Contents
 - Nodes on multiple machines
 - multimaster